Sukhoi Su-57: Turkey

+Vietnam

 It has been reported that Vietnam may become a customer of the Su-57.
 The country is expected to acquire the fighters to replace its aging fleet of 11 Su-27s.
 On 9 July 2021, Vietnam announced its intention to buy Su-57 aircraft, but it is critical of the aircraft's workmanship.

+United Arab Emirates

 Russia has offered Su-57E fighters to the United Arab Emirates during IDEX 2021.
-During the 2019 Dubai Air Show, Chemezov talked about the possibility of "localization" of portions of the Su-57 supply chain within other countries that decide to buy those jets, including "…United Arab Emirates, India or Turkey…", depends on the capabilities of the defense industrial base of the customer in question.
+During the 2019 Dubai Airshow, Chemezov talked about the possibility of "localization" of portions of the Su-57 supply chain within other countries that decide to buy those jets, including "United Arab Emirates, India or Turkey", depends on the capabilities of the defense industrial base of the customer in question.
 However, the UAE has refrained from signing a contract with Russia to avoid CAATSA sanctions from the United States.

+Iraq

 In 2021, Russian media stated that Iraqi military leadership including its inspector for the Iraqi Ministry of Defence Imad Al-Zuhairin stated the country's interest in the Su-57, although no formal negotiations have occurred.

-As of 2024, no Su-57 fighters have been exported.
-Furthermore, it has been reported that the export models of the fighter are unlikely to be available until the end of the decade, despite production allegedly slated to be increased in 2024.
-The war in Ukraine and the imposed sanctions have also further reduced Russia's ability to continue the development of its advanced fighter jets like the Su-57 and the Su-75.

-Russian news agency TASS, citing state arms seller Rosoboronexport's CEO Alexander Mikheyev, reported that at the 2024 Zhuhai air show there were contracts to deliver SU-57s to unspecified foreign nations.
+Kazakhstan

+Kazakhstan was alleged to have investigated the Su-57 in late August 2026 as a replacement for their Su-27s, and was looking to acquire them within two years.